Klimroth/Video-Action-Classifier-for-African-Ungulates-in-Zoos/README.md

 # Video Action Classifier for African Ungulates in Zoos

-# Update 2020-12-15:
+### Update 2020-12-15:
 The subfolder *mrcnn_based* of this repository contains the code of the deep learning prediction pipeline from the paper **Deep Learning based evaluation of the nightly behaviour of African ungulates in zoos** by  *Max Hahn-Klimroth, Tobias Kapetanopoulos, Jennifer Gübert and Paul Wilhelm Dierkes*.

-We present the code as discussed in the paper in the folder *prediction_tool_mrcnn*, a readme file is included as a PDF.
+A short readme file is included as a PDF.

 We explicitely invite all researchers to use and modify the code or parts of it, if you do so, please cite this github-repository as (BibTex):